graphaware/offheap/README.md

-### Off-heap map and cache capabilities to allow processes running in different JVMs on the same machine to share data.
+# Off-heap maps and cache

+The components in this library allow processes running in different JVMs on the same machine to share data.

+--

 ## SharedMapCacheManager